 Oh, hey — thanks for checking me out.
 Let’s work together!
 Here are a few ways I can help:

-One-On-One Music Business Workshop — This is for artists and labels looking to level up.
+Motivate Your Music — This is a one-on-one workshop for artists and labels looking to level up.
 In four weeks and up to eight sessions we’ll work through innovative, outside-of-the-box steps to release, market, and license your music on your own.
 This isn’t an online video course — each of our sessions will be live and one-on-one.
 We’ll interact and focus on the aspects that matter to you and your music career.

 Secure Your Songs — Let’s optimize your music for making money.
 This service is for songwriters, label managers, band members, and musicians who are building a repertoire of songs with a tangible value.
 I’ll advise on how to license your catalog on your own — including synchs for film and TV — and how to take advantage of various publishing income streams.
 We’ll get your music set up, so it’s ready to capitalize on licensing opportunities.